 State Medicaid Programs are required to recover the costs of nursing facility and other long-term care services from the estates of Medicaid recipients.
-In FY 1999, the division's Liens Program recorded over 600 new lien cases and collected \$2.6 million.
-Also, in FY 1999 Medicaid's Estate Recovery Program initiated collection against estates of individuals to recover Medicaid's costs for all claims incurred after the individual reached age 55.
-Through the efforts of this program, 215 income trusts were recorded and approximately \$127,000 was collected.
+In FY 2000, the division's Liens Program collected over \$2.8 million.
+In addition, Medicaid's Estate Recovery Program initiated collection against estates and income trusts of individuals to recover Medicaid's costs.
+Through the efforts of this program, approximately approximately \$50,0000 was collected.